innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/readme.md

 ## Macros and Utilities
 Excel_Macro_readme.md: Explains how to use Excel macros in the conversion process.\
-InfoSewer_InfoSWMM_VBA_DBF_CSV_Conversion.xlsm: Excel workbook with VBA macros for converting InfoSewer and InfoSWMM data to DBF and CSV formats.
+InfoSewer_InfoSWMM_VBA_DBF_CSV_Conversion.xlsm: Excel workbook with VBA macros for converting InfoSewer and InfoSWMM data from DBF to CSV format.

 SQL Scripts for Node and Link Attributes:\
 SET Node Type = Break.sql: Sets node type to 'Break'\